 If you want all your organs to go to research, you usually make what’s called a “whole-body donation” to a place such as a medical school.
 You’ll need to speak with someone at the program about how to do this.

 If you’d like to give your organs for transplant and the rest of your body to research, you’ll need to check with the specific program.
 Many take only whole-body donations.
-But some may take you after your organs have been removed.

 How Does Organ Removal Work?

 Doctors first make every effort to save your life.
 But if they can’t, they check for brain death with a number of tests.

 They consider you dead if they can’t detect any brain or brain stem activity and you’re no longer breathing.